School Trainees Allow for One on One Learning

 “It is quiet challenging to go from a student then to work behind the scenes with the Teacher, but that is what makes the Traineeship so amazing.
 I get to have this first-hand insight into a career in PE Teaching.”

-Zac’s experience as a trainee has reaffirmed his passion for sport and teaching and confirmed this is the career pathway for him.
+Zac’s experience as a trainee has reaffirmed his passion for sports and teaching and confirmed this is the career pathway for him.

 “Sport is simply what I love.
 It is a part of my life.
 I took the Traineeship on because I saw an opportunity to learn and grow in a field, I am passionate about and so far I have grown and learnt a lot.
 I learn how to interact with students, I learn what is involved in planning lessons and teaching classes, I learn all the admin involved, I learn what is involved in camps and sporting events.